OpenShot/libopenshot/doc/HW-ACCEL.md

 are done by the CPU.
 Using the GPU for that too will make it possible to do away with these two copies.
 A possible solution would be to use Vulkan compute which would be available on Linux and Windows natively and on MacOS via MoltenVK.

+## Credit

+A big thanks to Peter M (https://github.com/eisneinechse) for all his work on integrating hardware accelleration into libopenshot!
+The community thanks you for this major contribution!